eabowman/Bowmanetal2023_BuffelGrass_FoliarFungalCommunities/README.md

+# Invasive buffelgrass, Cenchrus ciliaris, balances opportunistic acquisition of foliar fungi with host and environmental filtering in its introduced range.

 ---
-title: Bowmanetal2023_BuffelGrass_FoliarFungalCommunities
+github respository name: Bowmanetal2023_BuffelGrass_FoliarFungalCommunities
-author: Dr. Liz Bowman, eabowman@utexas.edu
+author: Dr. Liz Bowman
+contact: eabowman@utexas.edu
 ---
 Data and analysis code associated with the manuscript "Invasive buffelgrass, Cenchrus ciliaris, balances opportunistic acquisition of foliar fungi with host and environmental filtering in its introduced range."